fluentlabs-xyz/tech-book/src/rwasm/technology.md

 ```

 According to the WASM standards, memory overflow causes `u32::MAX` on the stack.
-For upper bound checks we can do a memory overflow check using `memory.size` opcode.
+For upper-bound checks we can do a memory overflow check using `memory.size` opcode.
 Here is an example of such injection:

 ```wat
 (module
   (func $_func_uses_memory_grow